US to provide assistance to Japan on airplane recorders in fatal collision | Business

 A Honeywell spokesperson said it produced the cockpit voice recorder (CVR) used on the Canadian-made Dash-8, but not the flight data recorder (FDR).
 L3Harris confirmed it produced recorders for both the A350 and the Dash-8, but referred further questions about the investigation to the NTSB and Japanese authorities.

+The Japan Transport Safety Board (JTSB) declined to comment on the issue of U.S. assistance.
 Under international rules for aircraft investigations, known throughout the industry by their legal name "Annex 13," the probe is led by the country where the crash took place, but countries where the planes are manufactured can also participate.
-Forensic experts from Airbus and French state agency BAE, along with a representative from Canada's Transportation Safety Board (TSB) are investigating the accident, which killed five of the six Coast Guard plane crew members.

-Japan, which is leading the investigation, can also ask other countries for assistance under international rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)